French humor is a funny thing. Okay, I started this article with a lame play on words – but I promise that (this time), it’s on purpose.

-Typical French jokes, though – the ones almost all French people know – are something else entirely.
+Typical French jokes and puns, though – the ones almost all French people know – are something else entirely.
 They often rely on wordplay and have a so-bad-it’s-good vibe.
 It seems like jokes are the way for the French to unabashedly take on that silly persona that so many of their other forms of humor tend to mock.

 If you want to be silly with the French people in your life, or are simply looking for some examples of French jokes, here are the essentials.

 How to say “joke” in French

 Before we get started, let’s talk about how to say “joke” in French, because this will help you if you want to search for more examples of the kinds of jokes I’m going to list below.

 The most common way to say “a joke” is une blague.
 But there’s also une plaisanterie (a more old-fashioned, formal term), une vanne (a very informal, slang term, which often has the connotation of being a joke to tease or make fun of someone), and une histoire drôle, which, as you imagine, you could use for a funny story.

 Et maintenant, voilà quelques blagues en français !

 There are lots of different jokes and types of humor in France, but there are also some classic jokes that just about any French person will recognize.
 Here are the most iconic:

 To make a Monsieur et Madame joke, use this formula : Monsieur et Madame ____ ont un fils/une fille – comment s’appelle-t-il/elle ?
 (Monsieur and Madame ___ have a son/daughter – what’s his/her name?)